Opel Sintra: Safety

 The Euro NCAP frontal impact crash test performed on a model from 1998 revealed significant deficiencies – the cabin structure proved unstable and the steering wheel (along with the airbag) broke off (unlike the Insurance Institute for Highway Safety (IIHS) test of its North American twin, the 1997 Pontiac Trans Sport, where the steering wheel only moved upward), which might have caused fatal neck injury to the driver, and that the damage to the dummy's feet were extremely high.

 Despite relatively good performance in side impact tests, the Sintra only managed to score 2.5 stars (3 stars with one struck due to the fatal neck injury hazard).

 Discontinuation

 The reliability and safety issues of the Sintra caused the minivan’s popularity to plummet even further, forcing Opel/Vauxhall to drop the model in April 1999.
 As the Astra-based Opel Zafira compact MPV debuted at the same time the minivan was officially withdrawn from sale, it is sometimes said that the Zafira replaced the Sintra.
 The Zafira was a smaller vehicle than the Sintra, but it proved to be far more successful than the Sintra ever had been.

 Opel never had a large MPV after the Sintra (until the launch of the Zafira Tourer in September 2011).
-The Chevrolet Trans Sport (which was a rebadged Pontiac Trans Sport very similar to the Sintra) remained available in Europe through 2003 to 2005, depending on the country.
+The Chevrolet Trans Sport (which was a rebadged Pontiac Trans Sport very similar to the Sintra) was sold alongside the Sintra and remained available in Europe through 2003 to 2005, depending on the country.
+The European-market Trans Sport was only offered with the long wheelbase and the 3.4-litre V6 engine.